 "Yeah, ignore what we said before," said Sirius.

-"Gee thanks, that's comforting," spoke James, crinkling his nose irritably.
+"Gee thanks," spoke James, crinkling his nose irritably.
 "You guys are a big help.
 I'm glad to call you all my friends."

 "To be fair, last week when Sirius experimented with enlargening spells on your head you called him a poor example of a best friend," Riley pointed out.